andrewKOwong/mixedconclusions/content/blog/temp_boardgames_part_two/index.md

 - Set up definition of golden age of board games.
     - Average rating for board games + avg number of ratings by year.
 - Is complexity related to quality?
-    - no, correlation small
+    - maybe, correlation small
+    - but need to plot
 - Is there a surplus of medium complexity games or higher?
     - What are some games I like
-- Fit a linear model to predict quality
+- Fit a linear model to discover quality

 ## Discussion